associationforsoftwaretesting/ast-bbst-materials/instructor.md

-# AST-BBST Instructor
+# AST-Black Box Software Testing: Instructor

 ## Overview

-### Becoming an AST-BBST Instructor
+### Becoming an Instructor

-Instructors in the AST-BBST project are software testing professionals.
+Instructors in the project are software testing professionals.
 To qualify as a course instructor, prospective candidates must:

 * successfully complete the course they wish to teach
 * complete an instructor training course